 There only seems to be one problem with that.
 If you are at the point where suicide is a legitimate next step, these resources may be too late to help.

-Asking someone to seek out help when his illness already results in a decreased ability to rationalize and understand his feelings is an additional burden he must shoulder while trying to fight an already difficult illness.
-That is not say these services are ineffective.
-They are great resources for those in need, and I truly hope that someone out there was reached because of this tragedy, that through Mr. Williams’ death, other lives were saved.
-I do understand that the good work of suicide prevention hotlines and websites is successful for some people who still have the presence of mind and a glimmer of hope to seek assistance.
+Asking someone to seek out help when their illness already results in such weighted pain is an additional burden they must shoulder while trying to fight an already difficult and hidden illness.
+Let me be clear: I do not believe these services to be ineffective.
+They are great resources for those in need and have saved countless lives.
+I truly hope that someone out there was reached because of this tragedy, that through Mr. Williams’ death, other lives were saved.

-But if the desire to escape the pain of this world would drive a person to end his life, it also seems plausible that putting effort into reaching out may not be an option.
-Instead, it should be family and friends learning about the signs of depression and other serious mental illness so they can intervene on behalf of their loved one.
+But if the desire to escape the pain of an illness would drive a person to end their life, it also seems plausible that putting effort into reaching out may be just one hurdle too high.
+Family and friends can and should learn about the signs of depression and other serious mental illness so we can intervene on behalf of our loved one.
 We can reach out, and we can take that burden from them.

 I do not claim to be an expert on mental illness.
 Far from it, in fact.
 I am more of an observer learning a little more about mental health every day.
 For nearly three years, I have run this blog and learned much from our grantees, but my favorite issue that HCF supports is Mental Health First Aid.
 We just ran a post from Mark Wiebe at Wyandot Inc. who wrote about the recent MHFA training in Kansas City.